2024-1-NADS2/Projeto5/README.md

 ## 📋 Licença/License

-Conexões Solidárias © 2024 by Sérgio Pedote, Fernando José, Kauã Torres, Emilly Depine is licensed under CC BY 4.0
+Conexões Solidarias © 2024 by Sergio Pedote, Emilly Depine, Fernando José, Kauã Torres is licensed under CC BY 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by/4.0/
 ## 🎓 Referências

 Aqui estão as referências usadas no projeto: